 - 4.1 The Site presently forms part of the wider Atkins campus.
 Planning permission was granted on 26.01.2015, under application ref: 14/01150/FUL, for a new office building.
 This is located immediately adjacent to this Site in question.
 Due to the new office building, which is nearing completion, the buildings located on this Site in question, are considered surplus to requirements.
-In essence, Atkins has consolidates its office requirements on the adjacent Site. - 4.2 The proposal seeks to demolish the existing office buildings and redevelop the Site to provide 98 flats/dwellings. - 4.3 Condition 3 of the 2015 Planning Permission (application ref: 14/01150/FUL), for a new office building at Woodcote Grove. required existing office blocks to be demolished within 6 months of first occupation of the new building.
+In essence, Atkins has consolidates its office requirements on the adjacent Site. - 4.2 The proposal seeks to demolish the existing office buildings and redevelop the Site to provide 98 flats/dwellings.

+- 4.3 Condition 3 of the 2015 Planning Permission (application ref: 14/01150/FUL) required existing office blocks to be demolished within 6 months of first occupation of the new building.
 The four storey Atkins office block (located at the south-eastern part of this Site) was identified for removal.
-The proposal seeks to demolish this building and replace it with residential accommodation (proposed Block F). - 4.4 The proposal includes the conversion of a Grade II\ Listed building (Woodcote Grove, often referred to as 'Mansion House') and a Grade II Listed building (Stable Block) to residential use.
-Parking, access, landscaping and other associated works are also proposed. - 4.1 A Full Planning Application has been submitted in tandem with this Listed Building Consent application, ref: 19/00999/FUL. - 4.2 Proposed Site Plan (drawing ref 011 Rev O) shows the proposed layout of the scheme.
-The following is development is proposed:
+This building is being demolished and this application seeks Block F in this location. - 4.4 The proposal includes the conversion of a Grade II listed building (Woodcote Grove, often referred to as 'Mansion House') and a Grade II listed building (Stable Block) to residential use.
+Parking, access, landscaping and other associated works are also proposed. - 4.1 A Full Planning Application has been submitted in tandem with this Listed Building Consent application, ref: 19/00999/FUL.
+This was also deferred at Planning Committee on 23 July 2020.